dejay22kar/jay22kar/the-other-jay/the-one-element.md

 You are fire.
 The fire inside me, that fuels my mind relentlessly haranguing with questions of you,
 The burn inside my chest of being separated by so many “issues”.
-That fire, even extinguishable by other elements, you are that fire.
+That fire, even inextinguishable by other elements, you are that fire.

 You are ether.
 The fundamental space that exists in, around, above and between all the things, everywhere;